saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 proceed to modify it in a number of ways.

 To create a new mailing list, click :guilabel:`Create` in the upper left corner of the :guilabel:`Mailing Lists` page.
-Doing so, will reveal a blank mailing list template pop-up.
+Doing so, will reveal a blank mailing list template form.

 .. image:: mailing_lists_blacklists/sms-mailing-list-popup.png
    :align: center